swisalps/Issues/Initiation and Exit Policy.md

   Exiting
 1. Departing team member will be removed from the Git organization and group messaging.
 2. Departing member will give the rest of the group a full update on their progress in the project thus far
+3. Departing member will give an indepth report to their replacement about the status of their work
-3. Departing member’s roles will be divided equally among the remaining members.
+4. Departing member’s roles will be divided equally among the remaining members.